Model Congress

 Model Congress gives students a chance to engage in a role-playing simulation of the United States Congress.
 Such events are hosted by the Congress itself, Rutgers University, American International College, University of Maryland, Columbia University, Princeton University, the University of Pennsylvania, Yale University, The College of William and Mary, Harvard, Maggie L. Walker Governor's School, Hamburg Area High School (Hamburg, Pennsylvania), and Northgate High school (Walnut Creek, California).

 These simulations range in complexity from the government-sponsored Model United States House of Representatives, hosted on Capitol Hill and featuring six congressional committees to Harvard's simulation featuring both the House and Senate, various committees therein, the Supreme Court, and offshoots in San Francisco, Europe, the Middle East and Asia.
 North Carolina has a program similar to Model Congress called North Carolina Youth Legislative Assembly at the high school level and the North Carolina Student Legislature for the collegiate level, and Arkansas has one called the Arkansas Student Congress on Human Relations.
 The mock assembly models the North Carolina General Assembly and Arkansas General Assembly but also uses parliamentary procedure based on Robert's Rules of Order.

 Awards are available for outstanding delegates, both in committee and in full session.
 Often, debaters call winning the highest award in a committee or full session "gaveling", and some exceptionally skilled debaters may "double gavel", or win the top award in both committee and full sessions.

 American International College's Model Congress Program is the longest-running program of its kind in the United States.

+Harvard Model Congress has held an annual conference in Boston since 1986 for over 1,700 high school students, staffed by over 200 Harvard undergraduate students.
+Harvard Model Congress also hosts annual conferences in Europe (since 1987), San Francisco (since 2001), Asia (since 2004), and the Middle East (since 2013).
+It is widely considered to be the nation's premier congressional simulation conference due to its quality programming and college staffers.

 The University of Pennsylvania hosted an intercollegiate Model Congress conference on November 6–7, 2010.
 Yale University soon followed with a conference on April 23, 2011.
 The circuit is gradually expanding.
 World Youth Model Congress, organized by college and high school students from South Korea, is the first of its kind to be held in North-East Asia.